 General Course Information

 Course Code FREN 2214 Course French IISB: Culture Coordinating Unit French Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites FREN 1012 Incompatible FREN 1003 or FREN 2202 Course Description The aim of this course is to develop a deeper understanding and a critical appreciation of France's rich cultural heritage through the study of texts and other cultural artefacts.
-The course is also designed to develop language skills, particularly reading and writing skills, but also vocabulary acquisition and speaking skills.
-This year, the course title will be 'La poesie francaise: traditions et modernite'.
-See French Department handbook for more details about the course.
+The course is also designed to develop linguistic skills, particularly reading and writing skills, but also vocabulary acquisition and speaking skills.
+This year, the course will be devoted to the topic A la rencontre du cinema francais: analyse, genre, histoire'.
+See French Department handbook for more details.